-At December 31, 2022, the Authority invested in CSIP, a local government investment pool.
+At December 31, 2024, the Authority invested in CSIP, a local government investment pool.
 The valuation of the investment is measured at net asset value and is designed to approximate the share value.
 The pool's Board of Trustees, elected by the participants, is responsible for overseeing the management of the investment pool, including establishing operating standards and policies.
 CSIP is designed to provide local governments with a convenient method for investing in short-term investments carefully chosen to provide maximum safety and liquidity, while still maximizing interest earnings.
-At December 31, 2022, the Authority also invested in a money market mutual fund with a broker which is held at cost.
-At December 31, 2022, there were no restricted cash or investments reflected on the statement of net position.
+At December 31, 2024, the Authority also invested in a money market mutual fund with a bank which is held at cost as well as a money market mutual fund with a broker which is held at fair value and classified as "Level 1" based on fair value measurements using quoted prices in active markets for identical securities.
+At December 31, 2024, there were no restricted cash or investments reflected on the statement of net position.